astronomer/devrel-public-workshops-archive/modules.md

    ![Env var](img/deployment-change-4.png)

-10. Go back to the Astro IDE, and in the drop down next to `Sync to Test`, click on `Open Airflow`.
+10. Go back to the Astro IDE.
+Do this, by switching back to the first browser tab. **Avoid opening the Astro IDE via the navigation, as that would start a new IDE session**!
+Then, in the drop down next to _Sync to Test_, click on _Open Airflow_.

 > [!NOTE]
 > Environment ready!
 Proceed to the modules to start exploring Airflow.